Climate Change

 Roadmap for Carbon Neutrality

 TOYOBO CO., LTD. has set a shared goal of improving energy-efficiency* by 1.0% or more annually.
-In fiscal 2023, TOYOBO CO., LTD. achieved the target through various energy-saving efforts.
-Specifically, this was due to the addition of waste heat recovery systems at in-house power plants and production lines, and the introduction of energy-saving equipment.
-Besides, the three sites (Tsuruga, Iwakuni, and Inuyama), which emit particularly large amounts of GHG in TOYOBO group, have set even higher targets and are actively working to reduce their use of energy.
+In fiscal 2024, we achieved this target through various energy-saving efforts.
+Specifically, we improved the power generation efficiency of our in-house power generation facilities, added waste heat recovery systems to production lines, and introduced energy-saving equipment.
+The three sites with particularly high GHG emissions (Tsuruga, Iwakuni, and Inuyama) have set even higher targets than the shared goal and are actively working to reduce their energy use.

-In addition, TOYOBO group hold monthly meetings of the Energy Use Efficiency Committee.
-The committee consists of members from our main business sites and plants.
-They monitor the energy conservation activities of individual site and provides training on energy conservation (sharing knowhow, etc.).
-Additionally, each committee member conducts simple audits (“Energy-saving patrols”) at each factory site as appropriate to maintain and improve the level of activity.
+In addition, we hold monthly meetings of the Energy Use Efficiency Committee, which consists of members from our main business sites and plants.
+The committee monitors the energy conservation activities of each site and shares know-how on energy conservation.
+Each committee member also conducts simple audits ("energy-saving patrols") at each factory site as appropriate to maintain and improve the level of activity.

 - Energy consumption per sales and production volume in accordance with Japan's act on rationalizing energy use